cbourke/ComputerScienceII/notes/1241-Spring2024/156/01-java.md

 ```

 * Sets are unordered collections of *unique* elements
-  * THere is no first element, second, etc.
+  * There is no first element, second, etc.
-	* THere are no duplicates!
+  * There are no duplicates!

 ```java